martineberlein/martineberlein.github.io/_pages/about.md

     <h3>2024</h3>
     <ul>
         <li>
-             <strong>August 2024</strong>: Our Tool FixKit has been accepted at <a href="https://conf.researchr.org/home/ase-2024">ASE 2024</a>.
-FixKit is a comprehensive collection of program repair approaches for Python, allowing researchers to easily compare and explore different repair methods on a unified set of techniques.
-Be sure to check out our <a href="https://martineberlein.github.io/files/ase2024-fixkit.pdf">pre-print</a>!
+             <strong>August 2024</strong>: Our Tool FixKit has been accepted at <a href="https://conf.researchr.org/home/ase-2024">ASE 2024</a>. <a href="https://github.com/smythi93/fixkit">FixKit</a> is a comprehensive collection of program repair approaches for Python, allowing researchers to easily compare and explore different repair methods on a unified set of techniques.
+Be sure to check out our <a href="https://martineberlein.github.io/files/ase24-fixkit.pdf">pre-print</a>!
         </li>
         <li>
             <strong>July 2024</strong>: I am honored to have been awarded the prestigious <strong>Black Shirt</strong> by my research group at Humboldt-Universität Berlin for my contributions to the field of software engineering!
 The <a href="https://en.wikipedia.org/wiki/Blackshirts_(American_football)">Blackshirt</a> tradition originates from the Nebraska University Football Team, where it is given to exceptional defense players for outstanding performances.